 Users who exceed 50GB of data usage a month may experience slowed data rates during network congestion, but 50GB is a wildly high cap, and that’s just slowed data, not stopped data.
 For some reference, you could stream an hour of standard definition video every day and not come close to exceeding 50GB in a month.

 Mobile hotspot speeds for the base T-Mobile One Plan are not given priority, and may not be at 4G LTE speed.
 That said, T-Mobile doesn’t mention anything about actually restricting hotspot usage other than that data usage must primarily be on a mobile device for users who exceed 50GB a month.

-For videophiles, T-Mobile also appears to limit videos streaming over cellular connections to non-HD quality.
+For videophiles, T-Mobile also limits videos streaming over cellular connections to non-HD quality.
 The Magenta Plus upgrade to the base plan does allow HD video streaming, though.